TraineeBAM/TheOdinProject/Full_Stack_JavaScript/README.md

 <h4>How can you use Flex to make a two-dimensional layout?</h4>

->You can use Flex to make a two-dimensional layout by positioning items along the main and cross axes.
+>You can use Flex to make a two-dimensional layout by combining multiple flex containers.

 ***